Please, think before you honk

 4. It gets worse.
 A Manhattan attorney and activist was told that police avoid ticketing for honking because you have to state in court that you saw the driver's hand on the horn.
 Multiple traffic officers told a Brooklyn activist that NYPD would not ticket a driver for honking unless a task force was created.
 When the same activist asked commuter van drivers if they were aware of the New York City noise code, none knew that honking is regulated by a local law, by TLC, and commuter van law, and one van driver insisted non-emergency honking is legal because "the signs were taken down!"
 Another van driver found the notion absurd: "This is a dollar van!" he said.
 Very few drivers realized that non-emergency honking is prohibited, and letters, emails, and calls to elected legislators and the TLC commissioner suggesting that professional drivers be educated about the law were ignored.

-5. Everyone is somebody's constituent.
+5. Engage with elected leaders.
 New Yorkers have City Council, Assembly, and Congress members who represent us and who can advocate on our behalf.
 Start locally by contacting your City Council member, but don't hesitate to approach another legislator if your Council member is not responsive.
 Before living in East Flatbush, I lived in a Bronx neighborhood where livery car drivers regularly honked at pedestrians to solicit fares.
 Not knowing whom to contact, I randomly emailed my Assembly member, and his staff promptly sent letters to livery car companies reminding them that fare solicitation honking is prohibited - based on one emailed request from one constituent.
 Report chronic, predictable illegal honking using the 311 system and keep track of complaints.
-Even if your complaints are dismissed, let your legislator know that you submitted complaints using 311.
+Even if your complaints are dismissed, let your legislator know you submitted complaints using 311.
 There is strength in numbers, and some New Yorkers have even succeeded in addressing traffic noise issues at the block level using online petitions.

 6. Connecting the dots.
 In New York City, policy decisions about noise are not keeping pace with science, and our culture's framing of even the most aggressive horn honking as a tolerable nuisance forces many to endure chronic stress.
 It is unrealistic to expect the entire burden of enforcement to fall on NYPD.
 Without a coordinated effort involving education, technology, social marketing, and creating a means to report chronic predictable aggressive honking through 311 and ensuring cooperative investigation and enforcement, some New Yorkers will always be forced to endure a backdrop of road rage noise as the soundtrack of their lives.
 Most honking is an expression of anger that everyone is forced to listen to; much of it reaches levels that could reasonably be described as road rage, and some of it incites or escalates to indisputable road rage.
 Aggressive driving behavior should not be tolerated whether it involves speeding, running red lights, or throwing a tantrum with a horn.
-On October 31, Councilman David Greenfield of Brooklyn introduced Intro.
-1752, which would designate road rage as a crime, and would make it "a Class B misdemeanor to engage in threatening or violent behavior toward the operator or occupants of a vehicle."
-If this legislation passes into law, will aggressive, punitive horn honking be recognized as the bullying behavior that it is?
-Or will it continue to be ignored and unenforced as Local Law 113 has been?
-Will those who are in a position to protect New Yorkers from aggression and bullying and scofflaws ever be able to step back and see the bigger picture, to connect the dots?

 It is troubling that in a city like New York, groups of commuters can throw tantrums in their cars, bullying three-year-olds with their horns, and not one legislator steps up and says, "Enough is enough."
 It is also troubling that so many are forced to listen to hours of horn honking tantrums outside their homes on residential streets while others in the same city are blessed with relative quiet day and night, often due to chance.
 Would we accept this tantrum throwing behavior standing in line at the supermarket, or the bank?
 No way.
 Why is it acceptable to bully others while sitting in a vehicle?

-Home About Editorial Supporters Write!
-Quiet Locking
+Home Editorial Quiet Locking